gravescpa/hangman/README.md

 # Hangman

-A simple hangman game that you can play on the command line.
+A simple hangman game that you can play online

-To start use play_hangman.rb
+To deploy via localhost use ruby app.rb

+Or play online at magichangman.herokuapp.com